-primarily found in more northerly locations than its close cousin, the Prairie
+Illinoise.
+They are generally found in more northerly locations than its cousin, the

-Chickens.
-Males gather on leks (breeding grounds) in the spring to perform
+Males gather on leks (breeding grounds) in the spring to perform their breeding

-their breeding displays, with tails up wings spread, and heads held low.
+displays, with tails up wings spread, and heads held low.
+Males have a

 Habitat: Prefers grasslands and prairies

 with scattered groves of trees or thickets.
 They generally prefer more

 open habitats in the summer, and areas with more trees and bushes in the winter.

 Diet: Feeds on a wide variety of plant

 matter, including seeds, leaves, berries, waste grain, buds, and flowers.